Northern State Parkway: Solutions

-Moses argued that traffic congestion in northern Nassau County required desperate measures to get a parkway through the system along with other roads being widened.
-Moses decried that the traffic would not go through the southern or central parts of the county, but would use locals roads through Nassau County, including North Hempstead Turnpike, which was the only west–east artery.
-Compared to the southern half of the county, where four arteries were being widened or constructed, the LISPC is not to blame for these problems, but the estate owners in Wheatley Hills and the local politicians representing them over the general public.
+Moses argued that traffic congestion in northern Nassau County required urgent efforts to get a parkway built and to get other roads widened.
+He decried that the traffic would not go through the southern or central parts of the county, but would use local roads instead, such as the North Hempstead Turnpike – the North Shore's only west–east artery.
+Compared to the southern half of the county, where four arteries were being widened or constructed, the LISPC was not to blame for these problems, but the estate owners in Wheatley Hills and the local politicians representing them over the general public.

+1929 compromise

-In December 1929, Moses, along with Clark, were present at the office of Alfred Smith at the Empire State Building in Manahattan in which an agreement was formed to solve the property questions for the residents of Wheatley Hills.
-Smith, August Heckscher and Henry Winthrop acted as counselors in settling the dispute.
-The settlement that was determined is the Northern State Parkway alignment would be moved south to quiet the residents of Wheatley Hills.
-The LISPC would give $175,000 to acquisition, along with $25,000 from Heckscher and $700,000 from Nassau County.
+In December 1929, Moses and Clark reached an agreement with Smith to solve the property questions for the residents of Wheatley Hills.
+Smith, August Heckscher, and Henry Winthrop acted as counselors in settling the dispute.
+The settlement saw the Northern State Parkway's alignment be moved south to appease the Wheatley Hills residents.
+The LISPC would give $175,000 for property acquisition, while Heckscher gave $25,000 and Nassau County gave $700,000.
 The original parkway would have a minimum width of 160 ft, but the deal widened that to 250 ft.
-It was also announced that Governor Roosevelt had approved the change and that the rest of the alignment through Long Island would remain the same as the original 1925 proposal.
-This agreement ended the four-year fight with the residents of Wheatley Hills, West Hills and Old Westbury that had objected to the original alignment.
+It was also announced that Governor Roosevelt had approved the change and that the rest of the alignment across Long Island would remain the same as originally proposed in 1925.
+This agreement ended the four-year fight with the residents of Wheatley Hills, West Hills, and Old Westbury who were objected to the original alignment.

 While the compromise was a success for the residents of Wheatley Hills, according to Robert Caro in The Power Broker, the $175,000 was a smokescreen for the fact that the land purchasing would cost $2.25 million (1929 USD) and rather than the locals, the taxpayers would be stuck with the majority (over 90%) of the bill from the acquisition.
 The $175,000 also was claimed by Moses to have been spending for the entire cost of the detour, rather than the land acquisition.
 Caro goes on to explain that the accommodations made for the citizens of Wheatley Hills denied Long Islanders some of the parks on the North Shore that had been proposed by Moses, pardoning Caumsett State Park.
 Caro also explained that along with the $10,000 bribe that Moses had accepted, the illegal purchases of the Taylor Estate would turn him into a beating stick for the politicians of New York to get him to stop fighting.